danielemelotti/csba-simulations/README.md

 ## 2. Standard Deviations
 * Create rdata, plot its density, and mark mean and standard deviations.
-* Calculate and identify the quartiles and their relation to standard deviations.
+* Calculate and identify the quartiles and their distance to the mean in terms of standard deviations.
 * Repeat with an adjusted dataset to see the effect of changing mean and standard deviation.
 * Compare the positioning of quartiles in the skewed distribution from Distribution 2 and 3 with Distribution 1.